The Terminal: Box office

-The Terminal grossed $77.9 million in North America, and $141.2 million in other territories, totaling $219.4 million worldwide.
+The Terminal grossed $77.9 million in North America, and $141.2 million in other territories, totaling $219 million worldwide.

 The film grossed $19.1 million in its opening weekend, finishing in second, then made $13.1 million in its second weekend, dropping to third.

 Critical response

-Rotten Tomatoes reported that 61% of 206 sampled critics gave The Terminal positive reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes it has an approval rating of 61% based on reviews from 206 critics, with an average rating of 6.2/10.
 The website's critical consensus reads, "The Terminal transcends its flaws through the sheer virtue of its crowd-pleasing message and a typically solid star turn from Tom Hanks."
-At Metacritic, the film has a weighted average score of 55 out of 100, based on 41 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 55 out of 100, based on 41 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Michael Wilmington from the Chicago Tribune said "[the film] takes Spielberg into realms he's rarely traveled before."
 A. O. Scott of The New York Times said Hanks' performance brought a lot to the film.

 Roger Ebert of the Chicago Sun-Times gave The Terminal three and a half out of four stars, stating that "This premise could have yielded a film of contrivance and labored invention.
 Spielberg, his actors and writers... weave it into a human comedy that is gentle and true, that creates sympathy for all of its characters, that finds a tone that will carry them through, that made me unreasonably happy".
 Martin Liebman of Blu-ray.com considers the film as "quintessential cinema", praising it for being "a down-to-earth, honest, hopeful, funny, moving, lightly romantic, and dramatically relevant film that embodies the term 'movie magic' in every scene."
 Critic Matt Zoller Seitz of RogerEbert.com considered The Terminal alongside War of the Worlds and Munich (also directed by Spielberg) as the three best films made within the studio system that comment upon the September 11 attacks.